 The challenges you will now face are not about finding work, but about shaping it:

-You de-risk your practice by building the operational foundation to protect you from predictable threats.
-The essentials are: incorporating as a legal entity (like an LLC) to separate liabilities; opening dedicated business bank accounts; automating tax savings by transferring 25-30% of every payment into a separate tax account; securing professional liability insurance; and using rock-solid contracts for every engagement.
+Build the operational foundation early.
+That includes using a legal entity like an LLC to separate liabilities, opening dedicated business bank accounts, automating tax savings, securing professional liability insurance, and using strong contracts for every engagement.

 A former tech COO turned 'Business-of-One' consultant, Marcus is obsessed with efficiency.
 He writes about optimizing workflows, leveraging technology, and building resilient systems for solo entrepreneurs.